 - Be economical - Only pay for the cover you need.
 Do not over insure yourself with optional extras that you don't need.

-- Shop around! - Make sure you compare car insurance providers in order to find the deal that is right for you at the right price.
+- Shop around! - Make sure you compare car insurance providers, including specialist taxi insurers, in order to find the deal that is right for you at the right price.